 After a PhD and post-doc at Duke University, Tim joined the group as a Wenner-Gren post-doc during 2006 and 2007.
 During his post-doc in Uppsala Tim studied the evolutionary significance of imbalanced nuclear ratios within heterokaryons of the basidiomycete fungus Heterobasidion parviporum.
 Now, Tim has his own lab at the Department of Ecology and Evolutionary Biology, University of Michigan.

-After completing his PhD at the Swedish University of Agricultural Sciences in September 2008, Nicklas received a grant from Sven and Lilly Lawski foundation to start a two and a half year period as a post-doc in the group.
+After completing his PhD at the Swedish University of Agricultural Sciences (SLU) in September 2008, Nicklas received a grant from Sven and Lilly Lawski foundation to start a two and a half year period as a post-doc in the group.
 He was particularly interested in nuclear imbalances in the mycelium and perithecia of developing Neurospora tetrasperma individuals, as well as mating-type specific gene expression in Neurospora.
-He returned to SLU in 2011 and is now employed at Bergvik skog
+He returned to SLU in 2011 and is now Business Policy Manager at Sveriges Allmänningsskogars Förbund.

 As a postdoc in Hanna's lab, Carrie investigated several facets of genome evolution in the fungal model Neurospora.
 Specifically, she studied evolution of the non-recombining region on the sex (mat) chromosomes in N. tetrasperma, the evolution of optimal codons in populations of N. crassa, and the evolution of proteins and gene expression across sexual and non-sexual tissues in the Neurospora genus.
 The research identified key shifts in selective pressures acting on proteins, synonymous codons, and expression within these fungal organisms, and revealed crucial factors shaping their short-term and long-term molecular evolution.

 Cécile joined the Johannesson group in September 2014 on a Marie-Curie scholarship.
 She is interested in intraorganismal variation and selection, and used the Neurospora nuclei and mycelia for this purpose.
-Cécile is now back in France, Université Rennes
+Cécile is now back in France, as a lecturer at Université Rennes